-CGBGreen Bank will generally schedule exit interviews at the time of employment termination.
-The exit interview will afford an opportunity to discuss such issues as employee benefits, conversion privileges, repayment of outstanding debts to CGBGreen Bank, return of CI-owned property, and assuring that necessary assignments are completed.
+The Green Bank will generally schedule exit interviews at the time of employment termination.
+The exit interview will afford an opportunity to discuss such issues as employee benefits, conversion privileges, repayment of outstanding debts to the Green Bank, return of CI-owned property, and assuring that necessary assignments are completed.
 Suggestions, complaints, and questions can also be voiced.